pyscaffold/pyscaffold/docs/extensions.rst

-The first function can be used to deep merge a dictionary argument with the current representation of the to-be-generated directory tree, automatically considering any metadata present in tuple values.
+The first function can be used to deep merge a dictionary argument with the current representation of the to-be-generated directory tree, automatically considering any file op present in tuple values.
 On the other hand, the second and third functions can be used to ensure a single file is present or absent in the current representation of the project structure, automatically handling parent directories.
-Finally, :obj:`~pyscaffold.api.helpers.modify` can be used to change the contents of an existing file in the project structure and/or its metadata (for example adding :obj:`~pyscaffold.api.helpers.NO_OVERWRITE` or :obj:`~pyscaffold.api.helpers.NO_CREATE` flags).
+Finally, :obj:`~pyscaffold.api.helpers.modify` can be used to change the contents of an existing file in the project structure and/or the assigned file operation (for example wrapping it with :obj:`~pyscaffold.operations.no_overwrite`, :obj:`~pyscaffold.operations.skip_on_update` or :obj:`~pyscaffold.operations.add_permissions`).

 .. note::